Young woman on a train listening to music on headphones and looking at her smartphone.

-With online music services you can listen to the latest and greatest hits whenever and wherever.
-And by putting up with a few ads or making use of free trials, you can do so without paying a penny.
-Here's our round-up of the best online music services that let you listen for free.
+With music streaming services you can listen to the latest and greatest hits whenever and wherever.
+By putting up with a few ads or making use of free trials, you can do so without paying a penny.
+Here's our round-up of the best music streaming services that let you listen for free.

 These services are legal and above board, but on free services the music is often interrupted every now and then with an advert you can't skip.
 It can also be difficult to find the exact songs you want to hear, so free streaming services aren't for everyone.